fortunar/react-sidemenu/README.md

 ES5 syntax:

     var SideMenu = require('react-sidemenu').SideMenu;
+**Styling:** To use default styling include `react-sidemenu.css`  to your project.
+For an idea on how to customize styling see [Demo](http://react-sidemenu-demo.herokuapp.com/).
 ## Demo & Examples
 [Demo](http://react-sidemenu-demo.herokuapp.com/) showcasing the functionalities & code examples (wait for it to load a bit as it is on free plan on Heroku).
 We use Font Awesome as a CDN for the example icons to show.